Updated: January 7, 2026Compare

 Best workflow in 2026: ConfluenceMeter + TradingView

-1. Use ConfluenceMeter to monitor your watchlist and only get pinged when your rule-based context is present.
+1. Use ConfluenceMeter to monitor context and get pulled in only when rules match.

-2. Open TradingView only when you have a real setup, to handle execution, levels, and confirmation (if you need it).
+2. Open TradingView only when you have a real setup, to execute and manage the trade.

 Who should choose which in 2026?